Understanding Cardiovascular Conditions

 Define Atrial Fibrillation and Heart Failure

-Atrial fibrillation can feel overwhelming, marked by an irregular and often rapid heartbeat that starts in the atria, the upper chambers of your heart.
-This condition may lead to serious complications such as blood clots, stroke, and raises the question of whether is afib considered heart failure.
-If you’ve experienced symptoms such as palpitations, dizziness, or fatigue, know that you’re not alone - these can significantly affect your quality of life.
+can feel overwhelming, marked by an irregular and often rapid heartbeat that starts in the atria, the upper chambers of your heart.
+This condition may lead to serious complications such as heart attack, stroke, and raises the question of whether AFib is considered heart failure.
+If you’ve experienced symptoms such as palpitations, dizziness, or fatigue, know that you’re not alone – these can significantly affect your quality of life.

 At Amavita Heart and Vascular Health, we understand your concerns.
-We offer comprehensive arrhythmia management, utilizing advanced monitoring technology to identify specific types of arrhythmias.
-Our innovative therapies aim to restore your heart's natural rhythm, helping you feel more like yourself again.
+We offer comprehensive evaluations, utilizing advanced monitoring technology to identify specific types of arrhythmias.
+Our innovative therapies aim to restore your heart’s natural rhythm, helping you feel more like yourself again.

-The coexistence of atrial fibrillation and heart failure among older adults raises the question of whether is afib considered heart failure, complicating treatment.
+The coexistence of AFib and heart failure among older adults raises the question of whether they complicate treatment.
 But there’s hope.
-Dr. Martinez-Clark specializes in minimally invasive valve treatments that can significantly alleviate symptoms related to valve disease, enhancing your overall care at Amavita.
+Dr. Martinez-Clark specializes in minimally invasive valve treatments that can significantly alleviate symptoms related to heart failure, enhancing your overall care at Amavita.

-If you’re feeling anxious about your heart health, remember that support is just a call away.
+If you’re feeling anxious about your condition, remember that support is just a call away.
 We’re here to help you with compassion and expertise.

 The central node represents the main topic, while the branches show the two conditions and their related symptoms and management strategies.
 Follow the branches to explore how these conditions are interconnected.